nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 });
 ```
 The above code snippet will iterate through all Persons in the `FilteredList` and delete them from the `AddressBook`, `MeetingBook` and `ModuleBook`.
+If any Meeting or Module does not have any more members as a result of this deletion, then they will be deleted as well.
+If a Module is deleted, all Meetings of that Module are also deleted.

 #### Activity Diagram